ash-project/igniter/README.md

 Igniter is a code generation and project patching framework.

+There are two audiences for Igniter:
+- library authors and platform teams: Igniter is a toolkit for writing smarter generators that can semantically create _and modify_ existing files in end-user's projects (e.g. codemods)
+- end-users:
+  - Igniter provides tasks like `mix igniter.install` to automatically add dependencies to your project
+  - Igniter provides upgraders to upgrade your deps and apply codemods at the same time
+  - Igniter provides refactors like `mix igniter.refactor.rename_function` to refactor your code automatically

 ## For library authors and platform teams

 Igniter is a toolkit for writing smarter generators that can semantically create _and modify_ existing files.